-Complainant alleges that the district judge improperly denied his habeas petition.
-Because this allegation relates directly to the merits of the judge's decision, the complainant has not alleged facts that might amount to judicial misconduct, and therefore the charge must be dismissed.
-See 28 U.S.C. § 352(b)(1)(A)(ii) (listing reasons the chief judge may decide to dismiss the complaint, including claims directly related to the merits of a decision); In re Complaint of Judicial Misconduct, 838 F.3d 1030 (9th Cir.
+Next, complainant alleges that the district judge does not listen to complainant, will not see complainant in person, and improperly dismissed his complaint.
+A review of the record reveals that complainant was declared to be a vexatious litigant who did not obtain a court order or written authorization from a judge prior to submitting these requests.
+Accordingly, these allegations are meritsrelated because they are related to a declaration that complainant is a vexatious litigant and must be dismissed on that ground.
+See 28 U.S.C. § 352(b)(1)(A)(ii) (listing reasons the chief judge may decide to dismiss the complaint, including claims directly related to the merits of a decision); ; In re Complaint of Judicial Misconduct, 838 F.3d 1030 (9th Cir.
 Jud.
-Council 2016) (dismissing allegations that a district judge and magistrate judge made various improper rulings as merits-related); Judicial-Conduct Rule 11(c)(1)(B).
+Council 2016) (dismissing allegations that a district judge made various improper rulings as merits-related); Judicial-Conduct Rule 11(c)(1)(B).